kiegroup/dashboard-builder/modules/README.md

 * **H2**

-    In H2 the database is created automatically.
+    In H2, the database is created automatically.
 The database itself are two binary files called <code>dashbuilder.h2.db</code>
     and <code>dashbuilder.trace.db</code> stored by default in the user's home directory.
-Of course, the location of this files can be easily changed modifying the proper setting in the h2 profile of the pom.xml.
+Of course, the location of this files can be easily changed modifying the proper setting in the pom.xml's H2 profile.

         <db.url>jdbc:h2:~/dashbuilder</db.url>
         <db.user>dashbuilder</db.user>